marcomicera/followifier/board/followifier/README.md

 This example is based on console component.
 For more information about console, please refer to [console guide](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/console.html).

 ## How to use example

-### Hardware Required

-To run this example, you should have one ESP32 dev board integrated with a SD card slot (e.g [ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1)) or just connect [ESP32-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) to a SD card breakout board.
-If you want to send packets to host, make sure to connect ESP32 to some kind of [JTAG adapter](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging/index.html#jtag-debugging-selecting-jtag-adapter).

 ### Configure the project